Tijan McKenna: Club career

-McKenna started her career with Australian side Perth Glory FC in 2021.
-Australian news website Impetus Football wrote in 2022 that she was "another of Perth Glory’s fast-rising stars" while playing for the club.
-Subsequently, she was sent on loan to Australian side South Melbourne FC before being sent on loan to Australian side Heidelberg United FC in 2022 and 2023.
-Six months later, she signed for Australian side Melbourne City FC.
-Ahead of the 2024–25 season, she returned to Australian side Perth Glory FC.
+McKenna debuted for the W-League (renamed A-League Women) team Perth Glory FC on 9 January 2021 in their 0-1 loss to Adelaide United.
+Australian news website Impetus Football wrote in 2022 that she was "another of Perth Glory's fast-rising stars" while playing for the club.

+During the A-League off-season (mid-2022), she was loaned to National Premier Leagues Victoria Women (NPLV) side South Melbourne FC before being loaned to another NPLV side Heidelberg United FC for rest of 2022 and all of 2023 A-League off-seasons.

+Six months later, she signed for A-League side Melbourne City FC (rejoining her sister) and played 13 matches during their 2023–24 season.
+Ahead of the 2024–25 season, McKenna returned to Perth Glory.

+On 17 July 2026, it was announced that McKenna was joining Norwegian club Vålerenga IF, reuniting with former Perth teammate Hana Lowry, who had joined a few months prior.

 International career

-McKenna was an Australia youth international and has been called up to represent Croatia internationally.
+McKenna was an Australia youth international, before being called up to represent Croatia at senior international level.
 In 2019, she played for the Australia women's national under-16 soccer team at the 2019 AFC U-16 Women's Championship.